Skip to main content

 Core Experiences

-Residents are required to complete core rotations in each of the following inpatient clinical areas: adult medicine, pediatrics, and adult critical care.
-Additionally, each resident is required to complete a core rotation in management and ambulatory care.
+Residents are required to complete core rotations in the following inpatient clinical areas: adult medicine, pediatrics, and adult critical care.
+Additionally, each resident must complete core rotations in management and ambulatory care.

 Rotation options: